Makaziwe Mandela

 Pumla Makaziwe "Maki" Mandela-Amuah (born 1 May 1954) is the daughter of Nelson Mandela and his first wife Evelyn Mase.

 Early life and education

 Makaziwe Mandela was born into a family of chieftains.
 Her father Nelson was a direct descendant of the holders of the kingship of the Thembu people and was himself the heir of the chieftaincy of Mvezo.
 His grandson, Makaziwe's nephew Mandla, eventually succeeded to the latter title.

 She is named after her older sister, born in 1947, who died aged just nine months.
-Of the four children born to Nelson and Evelyn Mandela, Makaziwe is the only one still living and the only one to outlive their father.
+Of the four children born to Nelson and Evelyn Mandela, Makaziwe is the only one still living.

-She received her secondary education at Waterford Kamhlaba UWC of Southern Africa before going to the University of Fort Hare in South Africa.
+She received her secondary education at Waterford Kamhlaba UWC of Southern Africa, before going to the University of Fort Hare in South Africa.
 In 1993, she earned a PhD in Anthropology at the University of Massachusetts, in Amherst, Massachusetts.

 Career

 She has held senior posts at the University of the Witwatersrand and the Development Bank of Southern Africa, and now heads the Industrial Development Group (IDG), with interests in mining and petroleum.